You are here > Experience > Seasons > Winter > 10 reasons to make Scilly your winter escape

 Here are top 10 reasons to visit this winter...

-Image: Cosy dining room at The New Inn, Tresco Island
+Image credit: The New Inn, Tresco Island

 Scilly is blessed with a year-round economy….tourism in the summer and flower farming in the winter.
 The islands have a well-deserved reputation for growing the highest quality scented narcissi.
 These very beautiful, dainty flowers, which are closely related to daffodils, flourish in tiny fields protected by hardy pittosporum hedges.
 Walk across St. Mary’s, St. Martins, or St. Agnes any day in winter and in all weathers you’ll see pickers, often in their sturdy yellow waterproofs, busy in the fields.